AAUW at the United Nations

 Our Representatives at the United Nations

 She holds a master’s degree in education and human development from George Washington University, a bachelor’s degree in international affairs from Georgetown University, and studied at the American University of Paris.
-Blackwell is committed to supporting opportunities and advancement for women and girls globally.
+Gloria is committed to supporting opportunities and advancement for women and girls globally.
 Follow @AAUWGloriaB on Twitter.

 Veronica McKinny, AAUW Youth Representative